mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 ### Emphasis

+While bold and italic can typically be used interchangeably, using **bold** should be the default way to provide emphasis.
+GitLab uses a sans serif font and italic text may not stand out as much as it would in a serif font where the characters are typically unique and slanted.
+For more specific details, refer to [Butterick's Practical Typography guide on bold or italic](https://practicaltypography.com/bold-or-italic.html).

 - Use double asterisks (`**`) to mark a word or text in bold (`**bold**`).
 - Use underscore (`_`) for text in italics (`_italic_`).
 - Use greater than (`>`) for blockquotes.